alovajs/alovajs.github.io/docs/tutorial/06-advanced/01-in-depth/09-ssr.md

 #### Fetch data on the server side

-When using almost all hooks such as `useRequest` and `useWatcher`, data is fetched on the server side through `await`. it has the following features:
+When using almost all hooks such as `useRequest` and `useWatcher`, data is fetched on the server side through `await`.
+It has the following features:

 1. The server-side data will be synchronized to the states in browser, keeping the states on both ends in sync, and all states are reactive.
 2. By default, it supports the serialization of `Date`, `Error`, and `RegExp` object of data, and also supports the serialization of custom data.